s0ymiranda/MPLInterpreter/README.md

 - **Abstract Syntax Tree:** Currenty from the Syntactic Validator it is constructed an AST.

+- **Semantic Analysis:** Evaluation Methods, that verify the semantic validity of the expressions.
+Use an Environment to maintain the program's state, including variables and their values, and to assist in identifier resolution.

 ## Installation and Usage Instructions

 1. **Prerequisites:**